oahhariri/SwiftyTooltip/README.md

 ## 📌 Before You Start: Define Tooltip Context and Items

-Before using SwiftyTooltip in your views, you need to define a **Tooltip Context** and **Tooltip Items**.
+Before you can show a tooltip, you need to define two things:
+1. **A tooltip context** — to group tooltips by screen or section.
+2. **Tooltip items** — to describe how each tooltip should behave and look.

 ---

 ### 🧭 Define a Tooltip Context

-Each context helps group tooltips based on the current screen or flow.
-This ensures tooltips don’t overlap or conflict.
+`TooltipContextType` tells SwiftyTooltip *where* tooltips belong (which screen or flow), and helps prevent overlapping or conflicting tooltips.

 ```swift
 enum MainTooltipContext: String, TooltipContextType {